BitSmith5/EnumCreator/Assets/EnumCreator/StandaloneEnumGuide.md

-# Standalone Enum Files Guide
+# Enum Creator User Manual

 ## Overview

+**Main Purpose**: EnumCreator Pro is designed to make it easier for designers and developers to create their own enums directly from Unity.
+The tool simplifies enum creation by automating the complex parts while giving you full control over the enum content.

+**What You Need to Know**: There are only two main things you need to understand to use this tool effectively:

+1. **Create an Enum Definition** - This is where you define your enum values, names, and properties
+2. **Know About the Settings** - Configure how enums are generated (powers of two, default flags, etc.)

+Everything else is automatically generated for you.
+The system handles the Unity integration, asset creation, and synchronization behind the scenes.

-EnumCreator Pro supports creating enum files directly in the generated enums folder.
+**Code Side Enum Creation**: EnumCreator Pro supports creating enum files directly in the generated enums folder.
 When you place a properly formatted enum file in the generated enums folder, the system will automatically create a corresponding EnumDefinition asset if one doesn't already exist.
 This allows engineers to work directly with C# code while maintaining full integration with Unity's enum system.

+> **Important**: The tool requires **one enum per file/script**.
+You cannot put multiple enums in a single C# file.
+Each enum must be in its own separate file, which allows the system to properly track and manage each enum definition individually.

 ## How to Create Standalone Enum Files